Lima Memorial Health System Logo

 Description

-Follow these steps to move a patient from bed to a wheelchair.
-The technique below assumes the patient can stand on at least one leg.
+Follow these steps to move a person from their bed to a wheelchair.
+The technique below assumes the person can stand on at least one leg.

-If the patient cannot use at least one leg, you will need to use a lift to transfer the patient.
+If the person cannot use at least one leg, you will need to use a lift to transfer them.

 Preparation

 Think through the steps before you act and get help if you need it.
-If you are not able to support the patient by yourself, you could injure yourself and the patient.
+If the person is not able to stand, take small steps, and support their body weight, you should get help.

 Make sure any loose rugs are out of the way to prevent slipping.
-You may want to put non-skid socks or shoes on the patient's feet if the patient needs to step onto a slippery surface.
+You may want to put non-skid socks or shoes on the person's feet if they need to step onto a slippery surface.

 The following steps should be followed:

-• Park the wheelchair next to the bed, close to you.
+• Park the wheelchair next to the bed, parallel or at a slight angle.

 • Put the brakes on and move the footrests out of the way.